-The term "conventional" is not defined now, and it was not defined during the negotiations process leading to the adoption of the U.S. Agreed Minute.
-While the term officially remains undefined, and it should remain undefined, by popular usage the term has come to mean the absence of mechanical or design features shown, through research (e.g., BMP-related research), to improve animal welfare conditions for animals captured in such devices.
-For this reason, AFWA has documented the use of traps by U.S. trappers including the use of traps with mechanical or design features that are known to reduce injury in captured animals.
+The term "conventional" is not defined now, and it was not defined during the negotiations process leading to the adoption of the Agreed Minute.
+While the term officially remains undefined, and it should remain undefined, by popular usage the term has come to mean the absence of mechanical or design features shown, through BMP research, to improve animal welfare conditions for animals captured in such devices.
+For this reason, AFWA has documented the use of traps by U.S. trappers including the use of traps with mechanical or design features that are known to improve animal welfare in captured animals.
 Those data are central to the body of evidence demonstrating the full and faithful compliance of the competent authorities in both the letter and spirit of the Agreed Minute.